mincer-ray/DOMiNodes/README.md

 ![logo](https://raw.githubusercontent.com/mincer-ray/DOMiNodes/master/logo.png)

-DOMiNodes is a DOM manipulation library inspired by jQuery written entirely in JavaScript.
+DOMiNodes is a DOM manipulation library written entirely in JavaScript.
 It enables users to traverse the DOM, selecting and modifying node elements on the fly.
 Take a look below for the DOMiNodes API features.

-## Public API
+# Public API
 - [selector()](#d-selector)
 - [html()](#htmlstring)
 - [empty()](#empty)